truce-audio/truce-rack/crates/truce-rack-au3/README.md

 to [`truce-rack-au`][au], which handles both synchronous and async (`AudioComponentInstantiate` with a completion block) instantiation paths.
-Once the instance handle is in hand the audio + MIDI + editor surface is identical to AUv2.
+Once the instance handle is in hand the audio + MIDI + editor surface is identical to AUv2 — including host transport, which flows through the same `kAudioUnitProperty_HostCallbacks` procs `truce-rack-au` registers.

 [repo]: https://github.com/truce-audio/truce-rack
 [au]: https://crates.io/crates/truce-rack-au